Full Color Vision is Within Reach with EnChroma

-Though many individuals experience the benefits of EnChroma instantly some people find that the change in their color vision is more subtle and it may take a week or two before the benefits become noticeable.
+Though many individuals experience the benefits of EnChroma instantly, some people find that the change in their color vision is more subtle.
+For them, it may take a week or two before the benefits become noticeable.
 To determine if EnChroma might be right for you, we encourage you to take EnChroma’s free color blindness test.
 If the results favor EnChroma lenses, we encourage you to make an appointment with one of our optometrists to discuss EnChroma.

 EnChroma is a tool, not a cure.
 EnChroma lenses cannot cure color blindness and do not allow wearers to pass standardized color vision tests.
 There are many different types of color deficiencies, but EnChroma is only designed to treat red-green deficiency.